ElmoDFGD/ElmoRim/README.md

 ### Starting the game

  - Navigate to the installation folder and launch *ModOrganizer.exe*.
-  If a message: *Registry Key does not match* appears, press `Yes`.
+  If the message *Registry Key does not match* appears, press `Yes`.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.

  - Launch the *ElmoRim* executable in MO2